Thermal barrier coating: Structure

 An effective TBC needs to meet certain requirements to perform well in aggressive thermo-mechanical environments.
 To deal with thermal expansion stresses during heating and cooling, adequate porosity is needed, as well as appropriate matching of thermal expansion coefficients with the metal surface that the TBC is coating.
 Phase stability is required to prevent significant volume changes (which occur during phase changes), which would cause the coating to crack or spall.
 In air-breathing engines, oxidation resistance is necessary, as well as decent mechanical properties for rotating/moving parts or parts in contact.
-Therefore, general requirements for an effective TBC can be summarize as needing: 1) a high melting point.
+Therefore, general requirements for an effective TBC can be summarized as needing: 1) a high melting point.
 2) no phase transformation between room temperature and operating temperature.
 3) low thermal conductivity.
 4) chemical inertness.
 5) similar thermal expansion match with the metallic substrate.
 6) good adherence to the substrate.
 7) low sintering rate for a porous microstructure.
 These requirements severely limit the number of materials that can be used, with ceramic materials usually being able to satisfy the required properties.

 Thermal barrier coatings typically consist of four layers: the metal substrate, metallic bond coat, thermally-grown oxide (TGO), and ceramic topcoat.
 The ceramic topcoat is typically composed of yttria-stabilized zirconia (YSZ), which has very low conductivity while remaining stable at the nominal operating temperatures typically seen in TBC applications.
 This ceramic layer creates the largest thermal gradient of the TBC and keeps the lower layers at a lower temperature than the surface.
 However, above 1200 °C, YSZ suffers from unfavorable phase transformations, changing from t'-tetragonal to tetragonal to cubic to monoclinic.
 Such phase transformations lead to crack formation within the top coating.
 Recent efforts to develop an alternative to the YSZ ceramic topcoat have identified many novel ceramics (e.g., rare earth zirconates) exhibiting superior performance at temperatures above 1200 °C, but with inferior fracture toughness compared to that of YSZ.
 In addition, such zirconates may have a high concentration of oxygen-ion vacancies, which may facilitate oxygen transport and exacerbate the formation of the TGO.
 With a thick enough TGO, spalling of the coating may occur, which is a catastrophic mode of failure for TBCs.
 The use of such coatings would require additional coatings that are more oxidation resistant, such as alumina or mullite.